Interactive Whiteboards

 Applications for Whiteboards:

--Multimedia lessons and presentations including audio and video
+-Multimedia lessons and presentations including audio and

 -Collaborative problem solving